Sunday, October 29, 2006

 Here are some of the personal questions I've encountered regarding passing, visibility, and privilege.
 They really are questions, although some of them sound a bit like complaints, I'm more perplexed than bothered (although I am bothered by the inequalities and oppressions that cause people to experience the need to justify or assert identities versus stereotypes or prejudices) :

--What does it mean to pass as a man (particularly a white middle class man)
+-What does it mean to pass as a man (particularly a white middle class man)when I identify as genderqueer?

 -When I'm read as a woman, why do I get annoyed if I identify as genderqueer and passing as a man isn't my goal?